 Year 6 to Year 7 Transition

-Towards the end of Summer Term there will be an opportunity for both students and parents to come into school, meet staff and become immersed in Studley High life for two days.
+Towards the end of Summer Term we offer the opportunity for both pupils and parents to come into school, meet staff and become immersed in Studley High School life for two days.

 Pupils joining us in the new academic year will be placed in a House group of around 180 pupils, and designated a tutor group with 20 other pupils of all year groups.